ludwigwinkler/ludwigwinkler.github.io/_posts/2019-02-19-CurseOfDimensionality.md

 An important criterion while constructing such a Markovian chain of samples is that the sampler can move through the state space in an unbiased way.
 The acceptance probability and the proposal distribution should therefore guarantee that the sampler can reach every state if we sample long enough.
 For the Metropolis-Hastings algorithm it is required that the proposal density is symmetric such that $q(x'|x) = q(x|x')$.
-This can realized easily with a Normal distribution with constant standard deviation.
+This can be realized easily with a Normal distribution with constant standard deviation.
 Mathematically, it is required that the Markov chain is reversible which simply states that there should be equal probability when being in state $x$ and moving to $x'$ and reverse:

-$$
 \begin{align*}
 	p(x',x) &= p(x, x') \\
 	p(x' | x) \ p(x) &= p(x | x) \ p(x').
 \end{align*}
-$$

 We can now decompose the transition probability $p(x'|x)$ into the proposal distribution $q(x'|x)$ and the acceptance probability $\alpha(x'|x)$.
 \begin{align*}